Fighting for Justice Since 1845

 2020 marked WPA's 175th Anniversary

-In 1845, an abolitionist named Abby Hopper Gibbons saw how incarcerated women were mistreated and created WPA to do something about it.
+In 1845, abolitionist Abby Hopper Gibbons saw how incarcerated women were mistreated and created WPA to do something about it.
 For nearly two centuries we have fought alongside women who have been marginalized by violence, poverty, racial bias, and systems of oppression.

 2020 marked WPA’s 175th anniversary.
 A tremendous milestone, but also a reminder of the long history of injustice in this country.